Sourcing from China - You must have realistic expectations because manufacturing is not perfect anywhere in the world.

 2. There will always be a mismatch between customer expectations on quality and the supplier’s willingness to manufacture that product to the exact product specifications.

-As China sourcing agents, it is our job to negotiate these expectations.
+Managing this relationship on a client's behalf, it is our job to negotiate these expectations.
 But even as we, at Sourcing Allies, harangue suppliers to ensure that the product specifications are as close to the client’s drawing specifications as possible, as an engineer with years of practical experience in manufacturing, I have some advice for customers looking at sourcing from China (or anywhere else in the world) too.

 For one, I’d advise them to be realistic with their expectations and not insist that the product is made 100% according to the specifications in the 3D file.
 After all, the 3D file is “theory” and production is a different game, not just in China but anywhere else in the world.
 Minute distortions take place because of expansion and contraction, for instance, or because paint dries at a different rate depending on humidity, which can result in minor differences in the shade.